SAFA Second Division: Provincial divisions

 The 9 geographical provinces of South Africa, each have a local division in the SAFA Second Division.
 These divisions belong either to the Inland Stream or Coastal Stream, which are used to place the provincial winners into two round robin groups, at the promotional playoff stage by the end of the season.
 The Coastal Stream comprises: Eastern Cape, Free State, KwaZulu-Natal, Northern Cape, Western Cape; while the Inland Stream comprises: Gauteng, Limpopo, Mpumalanga and North West.
 In previous years, until August 2008, the Free State province belonged to the Inland Stream.

+Maladministration

+In June 2023, Bush Bucks owner Sturu Pasiya accused SAFA of maladministration and of not paying grants for up to three years.